-Pope John XXIII invited the French historian and the inspector-general of the French public educational system before the war Jules Isaac to the Vatican in 1960 after Isaac published Jesus and Israel in 1948, which was a study of Christian Europe's contempt for Judaism leading to the Holocaust and his repudiation of the Christian assumptions of Judaism.303 There was a belief that the visit resulted in the convening of the Vatican Council in 1962 to address the Church's relationship with the Jews.304 Isaac's wife and daughter were murdered at Auschwitz and as a Holocaust survivor Isaac devoted his life to document the Christian roots of anti-Semitism.305 in 1870 welcomed the doctrine of papal infallibility and primacy as a "triumph of dogma over history."308 As the Muslims of Europe increase their violence upon the remaining Jews in Europe, will the current Pope Benedict be silent who in his youth was a member of the Hitler Youth and a solider in the Wehrmacht?309
+Pope John XXIII invited the French historian and the inspector-general of the French public educational system before the war Jules Isaac to the Vatican in 1960 after Isaac published Jesus and Israel in 1948, which was a study of Christian Europe's contempt for Judaism leading to the Holocaust and his repudiation of the Christian assumptions of Judaism.
+There was a belief that the visit resulted in the convening of the Vatican Council in 1962 to address the Church's relationship with the Jews.
+Isaac's wife and daughter were murdered at Auschwitz and as a Holocaust survivor Isaac devoted his life to document the Christian roots of anti-Semitism.

-The Second Vatican Council was called to reject the monolithic, centralized Church model of Pius XII's Catholicism, in preference for a decentralized Church community.
+The Second Vatican Council was called to reject the

+monolithic, centralized Church model of Pius XII's Catholicism, in preference for a decentralized Church community.
 Recently, with Pope Benedict XVI's efforts to canonize Pius XII, Hitler's Pope, the spirit of Vatican I is reemerging in the ideology of papal power to challenge the resolutions of Vatican II.
-The First Vatican Council
+The First Vatican Council in 1870 welcomed the doctrine of papal infallibility and primacy as a "triumph of dogma over history."
+As the Muslims of Europe increase their violence upon the remaining Jews in Europe, will the current Pope Benedict be silent who in his youth was a member of the Hitler Youth and a solider in the Wehrmacht?

-On October 15, 1965, the Second Vatican Council ratified the Nostra Aetate (In Our Time), the Roman Catholic "Declaration on the Relation of the Church to Non-Christian Religions."310 The guiding spirit of change for the Second Vatican Council was Pope John XXIII (1958-1963), who helped Balkan Jews escape Nazi death contrary to the wishes of his superiors in the Vatican and Pius XII while he was the pope's apostolic delegate to Turkey.311 Pope John gave the task of preparing a declaration on Jewish relationship to Augustine Cardinal Bea, the head of the Vatican's Secretariat for Christian Unity.312
+On October 15, 1965, the Second Vatican Council ratified the Nostra Aetate (In Our Time), the Roman Catholic "Declaration on the Relation of the Church to Non-Christian Religions."
+The guiding spirit of change for the Second Vatican Council was Pope John XXIII (1958-1963), who helped Balkan Jews escape Nazi death contrary to the wishes of his superiors in the Vatican and Pius XII while he was the pope's apostolic delegate to Turkey.

+Pope John gave the task of preparing a declaration on Jewish relationship to Augustine Cardinal Bea, the head of the Vatican's Secretariat for Christian Unity.

-After the Pope's death in June 1963, Cardinal Bea completed the papal charge of the Nostra Aetate.313 Pope Paul VI promulgated it as the official doctrine of the Roman Catholic Church on October 28, 1965 in spite of internal Church and Arab protests.314 The Nostra Aetate affirmed that God's covenant continues with the Jewish people and that "the ongoing vitality of the Jewish religion is part of God's plan."315 of anti-Semitism could be turned into the death camps of our times, only the terrible accusation, known and taught to every Christian in earliest childhood, that the Jews are the killers of the Christ can account for the depth and persistence of this supreme hatred."317
+After the Pope's death in June 1963, Cardinal Bea completed the papal charge of the Nostra Aetate.
+Pope Paul VI promulgated it as the official doctrine of the Roman Catholic Church on October 28, 1965 in spite of internal Church and Arab protests.
+The Nostra Aetate affirmed that God's covenant continues with the Jewish people and that "the ongoing vitality of the Jewish religion is part of God's plan."

-The "Christ-killer" indictment charge, dating from the 2nd century by Bishop Melito of Sardis, was officially reversed by the Second Vatican Council in 1965, yet deicide remains the root source of continued anti-Semitism.316 The Jewish theologian Richard Rubenstein has stated that "[t] hough there were other social and economic conditions which were necessary before the theological antecedents
+The "Christ-killer" indictment charge, dating from the 2nd century by Bishop Melito of Sardis, was officially reversed by the Second Vatican Council in 1965, yet deicide remains the root source of continued anti-Semitism.
+The Jewish theologian Richard Rubenstein has stated that "though there were other social and economic conditions which were necessary before the theological antecedents of anti-Semitism could be turned into the death camps of our times, only the terrible accusation, known and taught to every Christian in earliest childhood, that the Jews are the killers of the Christ can account for the depth and persistence of this supreme hatred."